At Villa Maria College we enjoy celebrating our highest achieving students, and we are proud to be able to share our achievements in NCEA 2020.

-Our outstanding academic results reflect the continuing exemplary standard of our students and staff.
-Villa girls, staff and whānau may be justifiably proud of the 2019 results, with significant academic growth evident in all areas of the Senior College.
-This places our students amongst the top students in New Zealand.
-The positive impact of the interventions of Kaiako who actively mentor the students in their Ako and through staff carefully tracking and intervening has led to rising overall achievement of students; both in their gaining of NCEA certificates and in excellence endorsements.
+These results reflect the continuing exemplary standard of our students and staff.
+Villa girls, staff and whānau should be justifiably proud of the 2020 results, especially given the challenges and obstacles the girls faced last year.
+Our results continue to place our students amongst the top students in New Zealand.
+The positive impact of the interventions of Kaiako who actively mentor the students in their Ako and through staff carefully tracking and intervening to support girls to reach their potential has a direct effect on the achievement of our students.

-Our 2019 Level One, Two and Three NCEA achievement rates are impressive.
+Our 2020 Level 1, 2 and 3 NCEA achievement rates are outstanding.
 When compared to other decile 9 schools and nationally, Villa Maria outperforms other schools in NCEA.

-98.6% of our Year 12 students gained NCEA Level Two.
-This compares to 76.6% of all students nationally and 95.6% of students at decile 9 schools.
+98% of our Year 12 students gained NCEA Level 2.
+This compares to 80% of all students nationally and 85% of students at decile 9 schools.

-97.8% of our Year 13 students gained NCEA Level Three.
-This compares with 66.2% of students nationally and 91.6% of students at equivalent decile 9 schools.
+97% of our Year 13 students gained NCEA Level 3.
+This compares with 72% of students nationally and 81% of students at equivalent decile 9 schools.

-A demonstrable improvement in the number of students gaining University Entrance was evident in 2019.
-91% of our Year 13 students gained University Entrance.
-This is well above the national rate of 47.8% and an equivalent rate of 82% at decile 9 girls schools.
+92% of our Year 13 students gained University Entrance.
+This is well above the National rate of 53% and an equivalent rate of 72% at decile 9 schools.

 Our results at Level One, Level Two, Level Three and University Entrance demonstrate the value that we add to our students and reaffirm our belief that we ensure each individual student’s achievement is important to us.